carlosgoro/PHPDateUtils/README.md

 PHPUtils
 ========
-A collection of useful PHP classes
+A collection of useful PHP classes based on my own needs.

 DateUtils
 ---------